What is a Tea Towel? All You Need to Know

 Why is it Called a Tea Towel?

 Back in Victorian English society, a tea towel was more of a status symbol used in wealthy households to insulate teapots, cover baked goodies or wipe down any leaks or spills during teatime.
-Over the years, people have discovered new and creative uses that extend beyond cleaning and insulating.
-We’ll be telling you about ten of them today.

 Is a Tea Towel the Same as a Flour Sack Towel?